RobTillaart/LC7822/README.md

 This library is to use the LC7821/22/23 with an Arduino.

+The LC782X series are typical used in audio applications as every switch is implemented twice a.k.a. stereo.

 The library allows to set the switches individually or set all switches in one call.
 Furthermore the library caches the current state of the switches.